 UNESCO World Heritage 17th-century copper mining town preserved in perfect condition

-What is the best time of year to visit attractions in Norway?
+When is the best season to visit attractions in Norway?

 June to August for fjords and hiking; October to March for northern lights; May 17 for Constitution Day celebrations